LibrePhotos/librephotos/apps/frontend/README.md

 ## How do I run it?

-Install node v6 and npm v5.
+Install node and npm.
+For development I am using node v6.11.0 and npm v5.1.0.

-Clone the repo and
+Clone the repo, `cd` into it and

 ```bash
 npm install